 How to use LINCOCIN

 LINCOCIN is administered by an infusion into a vein or an injection into a muscle.
-Do not administer this medicine to yourself.
+This will be done by a doctor or a nurse.

 How much to use

 The dose and frequency of LINCOCIN that your doctor prescribes for you depends on your medical condition.

 Your doctor will continue giving you LINCOCIN for as long as your condition requires.